radoslavovm/MIPS2024/README.md

 ### ACRAD41
 Use of Quantitative Criteria for Oncologic FDG PET Imaging non-CNS oncologic FDG PET studies that include at a minimum:
   > a.
-Serum glucose (e.g. finger stick at time of injection)
+Serum glucose (e.g. finger stick at time of injection) <br>
   > b.
-Uptake time (interval from injection to initiation of imaging)
+Uptake time (interval from injection to initiation of imaging) <br>
   > c.
-One reference background (e.g. volumetric normal liver or mediastinal blood pool) SUV measurement, along with description of the SUV measurement type (e.g. SUVmax) and normalization method (e.g. BMI)
+One reference background (e.g. volumetric normal liver or mediastinal blood pool) SUV measurement, along with description of the SUV measurement type (e.g. SUVmax) and normalization method (e.g. BMI) <br>
   > d.
 At least one lesional SUV measurement OR diagnosis of "no disease-specific abnormal uptake"

   > [Documentation](https://www.acr.org/-/media/ACR/Files/Registries/QCDR/GRID-MIPS-Simplified-Measure-Specifications.pdf)